OndrejMottl/INQUA2023-Planetary_Boundaries-Workshop_materials/step_by_step_guide.md

 ## Estimation of ecosystem property

 Now we will use our prepared fossil pollen data to estimate the diversity.
+We will use {REcopol} package, which has easy-to-use functions to analyse fossil pollen data.
+See package [website](https://hope-uib-bio.github.io/R-Ecopol-package/) for more informations.
 Specifically, we will estimate rarefied values of [Hill numbers](https://esajournals.onlinelibrary.wiley.com/doi/abs/10.2307/1934352).

 ``` r
 data_diversity <-